efjimm/Cellulator/README.md

   - Fills the given range with value, incrementing by increment each cell.
 Increment is applied left to right, top to bottom.
 Example: ":fill b1:d12 30 0.2"

-## Numerical Expressions
+## Expressions

-Numerical expressions consist of numeric literals, cell references, cell ranges, builtin functions, and numeric operators.
+Expressions consist of number/string literals, cell references, cell ranges, builtin functions, and operators.
 They can be used on the right-hand side of the `=` in a `let` statement.

-### Numeric literals
+### Number literals

 Number literals consist of a string of ASCII digit characters (0-9) and underscores, with at most one decimal point.
 Underscores are ignored and are only used for visual separation of digits.